Charged Queen Cells: What To Do (UK)

 In many cases, the best option is to allow the colony to continue.
 Interfering too early can disrupt a process that the bees are managing well.

-See Supersedure Cells – Should You Leave Them? for more detail.
+See Supersedure Cells – Should You Leave Them? for more detail, and compare it with Supersedure Queen Cells if you want a clearer diagnosis before acting.

 If They Are Emergency Cells